Sheet Music Review

 All that said, I can’t deny my disappointment at the quality of the product itself, nor that I am dismayed by the UK pricing.

-Unless Alfred Music can significantly lower this to fit the UK market, while also adapting the content to be suitable for British children, Piano Safari will at best remain a niche product.
+Unless Alfred Music can significantly lower this to fit the UK market, while also adapting the content to be suitable for British children, Piano Safari will at best remain a niche product here in the UK.